Judoon/judoon/README.md

 New data can be pulled in from other spreadsheets or external databases and presented together.
 The finished presentation can then be downloaded and hosted on the researcher's own website.
-To get started visit the site at

 * Web site: http://www.judoon.org/
 * Tutorial: nope. not yet.